zhinst/zhinst-toolkit/examples/shfqa_multistate_discrimination.md

 # Clear the qudit settings on the device
 device.qachannels[CHANNEL_INDEX].readout.multistate.clear(1)

+# Make sure all qudits are disabled prior to configuring them
+# Note: this is needed with LabOne 22.08 as the LabOne data server does not
+# get informed about the the disabling of the qudits by the clearing above.
+# This firmware issue will get fixed in the next (patch) release.
+device.qachannels[CHANNEL_INDEX].readout.multistate.qudits["*"].enable(0)

 # Configure the new qudit settings on the device
 for qudit_idx, qudit_settings in all_qudit_settings.items():
     device.qachannels[CHANNEL_INDEX].readout.multistate.qudits[qudit_idx].configure(